Pran Kumar Sharma

 Pran Kumar Sharma (15 August 1938 – 5 August 2014), better known as Pran, was an Indian cartoonist best known as the creator of Chacha Chaudhary (1971).
 He also created other characters like Shrimatiji, Pinki, Billoo, Raman, and Channi Chachi.

 Early life and education

-Born in Kasur, British India, Pran graduated with a BA from Gwalior and Master of Arts (Political Science) degree from evening Camp College, Delhi.
+Born in Kasur, British India, in a Punjabi Hindu Brahmin family.
+Pran graduated with a BA from Gwalior and Master of Arts (Political Science) degree from evening Camp College, Delhi.
 He then pursued a five-year course in Fine Arts from Sir J. J. School of Art, Mumbai through distance as a private student while in Delhi, so that he could apply as a drawing teacher at schools, but he discontinued.